Southwest Chicken Lasagna

 - Veggies – Consider mixing in chopped zucchini, kale, or spinach along with the bell pepper.

-- Spicy – Use a spicy hot enchilada sauce for some serious heat.
+- Spicy – Use a spicy-hot enchilada sauce for serious heat, or throw in a little crushed red pepper.

-- Low Fat – Ok maybe not low low fat, but lowER fat… But you can use low fat cream cheese and shredded cheese to make a slightly lighter chicken enchilada lasagna.
+- Low Fat – Ok, maybe not low low fat, but lowER fat… You can use low-fat cream cheese and shredded cheese to make a slightly lighter chicken dish.

 Serving Suggestions

-You can also serve these lasagna enchiladas with refried beans with homemade queso and salsa!
+You can also serve these lasagna enchiladas with refried beans or Mexican pinto beans, with homemade queso and salsa!

 Frequently Asked Questions

-Yes, in order to get the oven-ready noodles soft enough to roll up, you can boil them until al dente!
+Yes, in order to get the oven-ready noodles soft enough to roll up, you can boil them until al dente.
+Then handle them with care.

 Video